momentics/NanoVNA-X/README.md

 across both memory profiles with only targeted platform overrides.

 ## Hardware platform and used chips
-The primary target MCUs are the STM32F072xB and STM32F303 (NanoVNA-H/H4); the F072 board employs an 8 MHz crystal, USB, SPI, I²C, and I²S lines for the display, SD, codec, and touch sensor, as described in board.h.
+The primary target MCUs are the STM32F072xB and STM32F303 (NanoVNA-H/H4); the F072 board employs an 8 MHz crystal plus USB, SPI, I²C, and I²S lines for the display, codec, and touch sensor, as described in board.h.

 The Si5351A clock generator (or a compatible part) drives the RF synthesizers and also produces reference frequencies for the audio ADC; its driver implements frequency caching, power management, and PLL initialization over I²C.